chinnucsk/adserver-widgets/README.md

 * width - placement width in pixels (default: "300px")
 * height - placement height in pixels (default: "220px")
 * title - text that will be shown in placement header (default: "REKLAMY")
-* distanceTop - distance from page top in pixels on which placement will be shown (defualt
+* distanceTop - distance from page top in pixels on which placement will be shown (default: "900px")
 * placement - URL to one of nscontext compatible placement scripts

 ## Need help ?